markqvist/Reticulum/docs/source/hardware.rst

 ^^^^^^^^^^^^^^^
 RNode has been designed as a system that is easy to replicate across time and space.
-You can put together a functioning transceiver using commonly available components, and a few software tools.
-While you can design and build RNodes completely from scratch, to your exact desired specifications, this chapter will explain the easiest possible approach to creating RNodes, which is using common LoRa development boards.
+You can put together a functioning transceiver using commonly available components, and a few open source software tools.
+While you can design and build RNodes completely from scratch, to your exact desired specifications, this chapter will explain the easiest possible approach to creating RNodes: Using common LoRa development boards.
 This approach can be boiled down to two simple steps:

 1. Obtain one or more supported development boards